NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 nginx -t
 ```

 The NGINX server needs to be (re-)started for the changes to be applied.
-The NGINX server daemon is generally controlled by the following:
+The administrative control of the NGINX server daemon is as follows:

 ```shell
 sudo systemctl <cmd> nginx